 There is something about the temples in Kerala which is exemplary.
 There is something about the lamps, the flickering light, the chanting of the mantras and the temple pond that reflects God’s bounty and the air that resonates with the hymns.
 Being from Kodungallur, I am familiar with the majestic ambiance of the Malayali temple.
 That evening, as I prayed in the queue to the toddler Krishna, I felt my soul filling with his divine music.

 Outside the temple, there were kiosks with all sorts of toys and fancy items.
 For tourists, these are the best places to pick up Souvenirs and collectibles.
 I bought an idol of a butter licking Krishna.

 Bowing to the Serpent God at Mannarshala Temple, Haripad

 The next morning dawned early.
 We had to reach Mannarshala temple early in the morning at around 5 o’ clock.
-I had heard about this famous Nagaraj temple, the temple of Serpent Gods.
-It is similar to the one I had been to in near Kodungallur, my hometown.
-The temple is an old palace converted into a temple.
+I had heard about this famous temple of the Serpent Gods.
+It is similar to the one I had been to near Kodungallur, my hometown.
+The temple is an old palace converted into a shrine.
 The place is situated amidst moderately thick trees with sculptures of snake Gods.
 Needless to say, Nagapanchami is the most auspicious occasion here.
-The temple is a special pilgrim for a childless couple.
+The temple is a special pilgrim for childless couples.
 There are special rituals for couples praying for children.
-The most famous is one is up turn the utensil (Uruli) in front of the Lord.
+The most famous one is up turn the utensil (Uruli) in front of the Lord.
 The ritual has known to have born results for many.
 We witnessed many couples performing the ritual.
-I was very much fascinated by the sculptures of snakeheads all along the pavements, walls, and gates.
+I was very much fascinated by the sculptures of snake-heads all along the pavements, walls, and gates.
 There were hermit ladies in a section of the temple who gave advice to devotees regarding their personal problems.
 Such was the abode of the serpent God.